RSDKModding/RSDKv3-Decompilation/README.md

 # Additional Tweaks
 * Added a built in mod loader and API, allowing to easily create and play mods with features such as save file redirection and XML GameConfig data.
 * There is now a settings.ini file that the game uses to load all settings, similar to Sonic Mania.
-* Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
+* The dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.
 * A number of additional dev menu debug features have been added:
   * `F1` will load the first scene in the Presentation stage list (usually the title screen).